 Chicago Auto Accident Attorneys for People Injured in U-Turn Accidents

-It is important that anyone who makes a U-turn does so with the greatest care to be certain that the maneuver is legal and to yield the right of way to any oncoming traffic or pedestrians.
-Negligent U-turns in Chicago are the cause of pedestrian injuries, accidents with oncoming vehicles and multiple-car accidents.
-Whenever any motorist makes a decision that results in the injury of another person, he or she may be held liable for damages that include the cost of medical care, car repair or replacement and any wages that have been lost while victims recover from their injuries.
+It is important that anyone who makes a U-turn does so with the greatest care to be certain that the maneuver is legal and that they yield the right of way to any oncoming traffic, cyclists or pedestrians.
+Negligent U-turns in Chicago are the cause of pedestrian injuries, accidents with oncoming vehicles and multiple-car crashes.
+Whenever motorists make decisions that result in the injury of other individuals, they may be held liable for damages that include the cost of medical care, car repair or replacement, and any wages that have been lost while victims recover from their injuries.

-Rosenfeld Injury Lawyers is committed to holding drivers making U-turns in Chicago fully accountable for injuries they cause to others.
-Our team of Chicago car accident lawyers will do what it takes for you to get the compensation that you are entitled to for injuries related to a u-turn accident in Illinois.
-For a free case evaluation contact our law firm complete our contact form.
+Rosenfeld Injury Lawyers are committed to holding drivers making U-turns in Chicago fully accountable for injuries they cause others.
+Our team of Chicago car accident lawyers will do what it takes to obtain the compensation that you are entitled to for injuries related to a U-turn accident in Illinois.
+To receive a free case evaluation contact our law firm or complete our contact form.

 Factors that Contribute to Illinois U-Turn Accidents